moggieuk/Happy-Hare/README.md

 <details>
 <summary><sub>⭕ Click to read more aboout what Happy Hare adds to these macros...</sub></summary>

 During a print, if Happy Hare detects a problem, it will record the print position, safely lift the nozzle up to `z_hop_height` at `z_hop_speed` (to prevent a blob).
-It will then call the user's PAUSE macro (which can be the example one supplied in `ercf_software.cfg`).
+It will then call the user's PAUSE macro (which can be the example one supplied in `mmu_software.cfg`).
 As can be seen with the provided examples it is expected that pause will save it's starting position (GCODE_SAVE_STATE) and move the toolhead to a park area, often above a purge bucket, at fast speed.
 <br>

 The user then calls `MMU_UNLOCK`, addresses the issue and calls `RESUME` to continue with the print.